 "Yes, I know."
 Katrina patted his back.
 "But I'm not."

 "Calm down."
-She reached up and wiped a tear off his cheek.
+She reached up and cupped his cheek in her hand.
 "I won't do it again, I swear."

 "I promise."
 She wrapped her arms around him and pulled him into a hug.
 "I won't do that again."